AaronJunge/QuizApp/README.md

 Die Quiz App ist eine App mit der Karteikarten erstellt werden kann und diese auch mit einer Quiz funktion erlenrt werden können.
+Eine Vorschau der App ist auf den Screenshots zu sehen, welche sich im Repository befindet.
 The Quiz App is a App, in which you can create Flashcards and also learn them with the Quiz function.
+A preview of the App can be found in the Screenshots, which are located in the Repository.